How do you achieve your goals at work? How do you make sure you’re on track with what needs to be done and adjusting when new priorities arise?

 Regardless of which school of productivity thought you belong to, however, chances are you’ll use “the week” as a unit of measure.
 Sprints are often defined in one-week or multi-week terms, and a week is inherently the way work is organized in most people’s brains.
 You come in Monday and you grind until Friday.
 What happens in that span of time will vary, but the idea of “the week” remains constant.

-Now, here at Range, we created a daily check-in tool—a tool for planning each day—because the day is a granular unit of the workweek.
+Now, here at Range, we created Check-ins—a tool for planning each day—because the day is a granular unit of the workweek.
 But if you’re thinking about a maximum weekly work plan, well, how does one tackle that?

 The importance of a weekly work plan